eclipse-zenoh/zenoh-cpp/docs/classes.rst

 Generic types
 -------------

-The classes representing data buffers, data encoding, timestamp, etc. There types are frequently used by other parts of the API.
+The classes representing data buffers, data encoding, timestamp, etc. There types are frequently used by other parts of the API

 .. doxygenclass:: zenoh::BytesView
    :members: